 Weinstein speaks on the ethical issues involved in food and cooking choices, including environmental impacts and animal cruelty, as well as on organic and natural food and cooking.

 Video clips, speaking testimonials, audio interviews, book excerpts and information about his books, a print interview, and an article are available here.
-To discuss Jay Weinstein as a possible speaker, please call 408-865-0888, or send us an email message here.
+To explore engaging Jay Weinstein as a speaker, contact him by email here.
+For the most up-to-date information about Jay, visit his website here.

 A Division Of